 WeSeeHope is a limited company and a registered charity whose annual accounts are independently audited.
 We submit a copy of our annual audited accounts to Companies House, and also to the Charity Commission (an independent body that regulates the activities of charities in the UK) as part of our annual return.

 We are a member of the Fundraising Regulator, the independent body that holds the Code of Fundraising Practice for the UK.

-As a member of the scheme, WeSeeHope comply with the principles embodied in the Code of Fundraising Practice and is committed to delivering a high standard of service to anyone who engages with the organisation.
+As a member of the scheme, we comply with the principles embodied in the Code of Fundraising Practice and are committed to delivering a high standard of service to anyone who engages with the organisation.
 We are keen to hear from anyone who believes we have fallen short of the high standards we set ourselves.